tbeucler/2024_MLEES_Ebook/_sources/index.md

-# Welcome to Machine Learning for Earth and Environmental Sciences
+# Welcome to Hands-on Machine Learning for Earth and Environmental Sciences

-Fall 2023 edition
+Fall 2024 edition

 ```{tableofcontents}
 ```